spatie/laravel-google-fonts/README.md

 If anything goes wrong in this process, the package falls back to a `<link>` tag to load the fonts from Google.

-If you want to make sure fonts are ready to go before anyone visits your site, you can prefetch them with an artisan command.
+If you want to make sure fonts are ready to go before anyone visits your site, you can prefetch them with this artisan command.

 ```
-php artisan googlefonts:prefetch
+php artisan google-fonts:prefetch
 ```

 This command will find usages of `@googlefonts`, and cache the CSS and fonts so they're ready for use.
 You can commit these files in Git so the app never has to hit Google servers again.

+## Why we created this package

+Google Fonts hosts an impressive catalog of fonts, but relying on it has its costs.
+By hosting fonts on an external domain, browsers need to perform an additional DNS lookup.
+This slows down the initial page load.
+In addition, you're directing your visitors to Google property, which privacy-minded users might not appreciate.

+You can download fonts from Google Fonts and self-host them, but it's more work than embedding a code.
+Keeping up with the latest font version can also be a chore.

+This package makes self-hosting Google Fonts as frictionless as possible for Laravel users.

 ## Support us